richardli/SUMMER/cran-comments.md

 * Improve generalizability of some functions.

 ## Version 0.2.3 Update
-* Improve generalizability of some functions.
+* Major improvements in generalizability and documents of some functions.
+* We Changed how non-existent age bins are handled in the discrete survival model.
+Previously they were ignored.
+Now these age bins are combined with previous bins.
+This affects direct estimates in situations where very few observations exist.
+* Improved visualizations.
+* Update to vignette.